 Of course, the parks sell Disney logo ponchos, but they are $10 for children and $12 for adults.
 That’s quite a bit of money for something that may not be used again.

-Purchase a cheaper set of ponchos from Amazon before you leave.
-We bought a pack just like these.
-They were in my day bag for 2 days before we used them, but they definitely came in handy!
 That’s an adult size my daughter has on, so I didn’t worry about getting a specific size for her.
 Make sure you get ones with a hood and drawstring.
+Multi-colored ponchos are great, too!

 2. Indoor Rides